Framework

 Decision Architecture Toolkit

-Major decisions are stress-tested against endurance: Will this still function if conditions change?
+Major decisions are stress-tested against endurance: will this still function if conditions change?

 Build Capital That Endures

 Short-term wins are common.
+Enduring value is rare.

-Understanding which forms of capital in your life are fragile—and which are built to last—changes how you allocate effort, risk, and time.
+Understanding which forms of capital in your life are fragile — and which are built to last — changes how you allocate effort, risk, and time.
+Explore how your current strategies are shaping what endures.